PR Guidelines

 2. ) Astroturfing is NOT tolerated here.

 4. ) I cannot and will not guarantee a glowingly positive review.
 I know some bloggers will do so in exchange for free products, but I am not one of them.
 Bloggers who run only positive spins will increasingly appear to readers (aka shoppers) to have little to no authority on their chosen subjects, which in turn means their value as an outlet for publicity will slowly diminish.
-I will say that I generally don’t choose to write about a received product unless it moves me in some way.
-But only generally - it’s not much fun to write about stuff that’s middle of the road, and I suspect it’s rather boring to read, too.
+I will say that I generally don’t choose to write about a received product unless I like it.
+But only generally.

 5.)
 I am located in the Pacific Northwest.
 I appreciate the gestures iniviting me to PR events elsewhere on the globe, but it’s not worth your trouble.